dongdong1018/Coursera_Assignment_coursera_Applied-Data-Science-Capstone/README.md

-# github-example
+# Applied Data Science Capstone
-this repository is a demenstration of how to create a Github repository and properly set it up
+this repository is a assignment of Applied Data Science Capstone in Coursera